Generic name: methylphenidate (oral) [ METH-il-FEN-i-date ]

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of methylphenidate could be fatal.
+An overdose of Aptensio XR could be fatal.

-What should I avoid while taking Aptensio XR (methylphenidate)?
+What should I avoid while taking methylphenidate?

-Aptensio XR (methylphenidate) side effects
+Aptensio XR side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop taking methylphenidate and call your doctor at once if you have:
+Call your doctor at once if you have:

-chest pain, trouble breathing, feeling like you might pass out;
+signs of heart problems--chest pain, trouble breathing, feeling like you might pass out;

-hallucinations (seeing or hearing things that are not real), new behavior problems, aggression, hostility, paranoia;
+signs of psychosis--hallucinations (seeing or hearing things that are not real), new behavior problems, aggression, hostility, paranoia;

-numbness, pain, cold feeling, unexplained wounds, or skin color changes (pale, red, or blue appearance) in your fingers or toes;
+signs of circulation problems--numbness, pain, cold feeling, unexplained wounds, or skin color changes (pale, red, or blue appearance) in your fingers or toes; or

-penis erection that is painful or lasts 4 hours or longer (rare); or
+penis erection that is painful or lasts 4 hours or longer.

 Common side effects may include:

-feeling nervous or irritable, sleep problems (insomnia);
+mood changes, anxiety, feeling nervous or irritable, trouble sleeping;

-loss of appetite;
+loss of appetite, weight loss;

-nausea, stomach pain; or
+dry mouth, nausea, vomiting, stomach pain, indigestion; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Aptensio XR (methylphenidate)?
+What other drugs will affect Aptensio XR?

-Tell your doctor about all your current medicines and any you start or stop using, especially:
+Tell your doctor about all your other medicines, especially:

 blood pressure medication;

 This list is not complete.
-Other drugs may interact with methylphenidate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Aptensio XR, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Aptensio XR (methylphenidate)

-- Side Effects
+- Side effects

-- During Pregnancy or Breastfeeding
+- During pregnancy or Breastfeeding

-- Drug Interactions
+- Drug images

-- Pricing & Coupons
+- Pricing & coupons

-- En Español
+- En español